samareshbera/5giitjammu/README.md

 # 5giitjammu
 5G network - using UERANSIM and Open5GS

-**Add the steps**

-1. Machine Setup
+# 1. Machine Setup

     a) UE (User Equipment)
     b) gNB (gNodeB)

-    Firstly, ensure that you have all the updated packages installed in Ubuntu.
+    Firstly, ensure that you have all the updated packages installed.

     `sudo apt update`
     `sudo apt upgrade -y`